Nguyen17/Hacktoberfest-Sign-In/README.md

   - [The Net Ninja](https://www.youtube.com/watch?v=3RjQznt-8kE&list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR)
   - [Awesome-Git](https://github.com/dictcp/awesome-git)

-# How to create a pull request
+# How to Create a Pull Request

   - Click on the fork on the top to fork this repo.